pytorch/torchdynamo/TROUBLESHOOTING.md

 # Troubleshooting

-Torchdynamo is still in active development, and many of the reasons for graph breaks and excessive recompilation will be fixed with upcoming support for [tracing dynamic tensor shapes](https://docs.google.com/document/d/1QJB-GOnbv-9PygGlOMXwiO9K6vVNm8sNg_olixJ9koc/edit?usp=sharing), more careful choices for guards and better tuned heurstics.
+TorchDynamo is still in active development, and many of the reasons for graph breaks and excessive recompilation will be fixed with upcoming support for [tracing dynamic tensor shapes](https://docs.google.com/document/d/1QJB-GOnbv-9PygGlOMXwiO9K6vVNm8sNg_olixJ9koc/edit?usp=sharing), more careful choices for guards and better tuned heurstics.

 In the mean time, you may need to diagnose a particular issue and determine if it is easy to work around with a change to your model, or file an issue for support.